The cost of neutering a cat in the UK

 The positives of neutering spaying a female cat are:

-• It prevents unwanted pregnancy and phantom pregnancies
+• It prevents unwanted and phantom pregnancies

 • Removes the risk of womb infections known as pyometra